Are you completing all the critical tasks that fall under the umbrella of an IT security audit?

 However, an IT audit can also be used to optimize IT asset performance.
 The performance monitoring considerations that you will evaluate include:

-For a single user, a slow computer might be little more than a minor annoyance.
+For a single user, a slow laptop might be little more than a minor annoyance.
 For an entire organization, though, poor network performance can lead to a lot of wasted time and lost opportunities.

 You can evaluate network performance in your IT audit by tracking performance metrics such as CPU and RAM usage, bandwidth usage, and storage space.